-▼ violetmelchettnursery@rbkc.gov.uk
+violetmelchettnursery@rbkc.gov.uk

-Age range: 3 months to 5 years Places: 80 places in total
+Opening times: Monday to Friday, 8am to 5.45pm Age range: 3 months to 5 years Places: 80 places in total

 Violet Melchett Nursery is based just off the Kings Road in Chelsea The nursery has two rooms per age group which makes for fantastic transitions and each age group has access to their own garden space.
 With a range of fantastic indoor and outdoor resources.
 We are an inclusive setting and accommodate spaces for all children.
 We offer a range of funded places including universal and extended hours.